 Thermal spraying of various metals and ceramics.
 The material to be sprayed is fed through the flame.

-Oxygen Bottle: Compressed Oxygen Gas for Welding
+Oxygen Gas Bottle Sizes (welding gas bottle sizes): Compressed Oxygen Gas for Oxy Acetylene Welding

 Oxygen gas is colourless and odourless.

 Oxygen gas is a non flammable – oxidising agent.